rsocket/rsocket/Protocol.md

 * Should StreamIDs be timedout after inactivity?
     * if so, need keepalive semantics

+### ChangeLog

+1. Removed usage of header chains to discourage frames from being too large.

 ### TODO

 1. REQUEST_N needs to return point in stream in some way.
 Or even a new header type REQUEST_N_POSITIONED, or POSITION header, e.g.